Where are the world's happiest countries?

 The United States came in 14th place, dropping one place from last year.

-Other superpowers didn't fair better than Northern Europe either.
+Other superpowers didn't fare better than Northern Europe either.

 Germany came in 16th place for the second year, while the United Kingdom moved up four spots to 19th place and Russia moved up seven spots to 49th place.
 Japan moved up two spots to 51st place, while China moved up four spots to 79th place.